BANGAUTOGLASS

 Whether it makes financial sense to file a claim depends on your deductible and the cost of the replacement.
 If your deductible is higher than the cost of the service, paying out of pocket may be the more practical choice — and it keeps your claims history clean.

 If you haven't already started a claim and want to explore your options, Bang AutoGlass can assist you with the claim process.
-We don't file claims on your behalf — that's between you and your insurer — but we can help you understand what information you'll need and guide you through the steps so the process is as smooth as possible.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 What Affects the Cost of Tacoma Sunroof Glass Replacement?